mortenson/wowstream/README.md

 # Heat Map Demo

-If you visit /map, you should see a demo of all the current Apache requests to your site, rendered as a heatmap.
+If you visit /map, you should see a demo of all the current requests to your site, rendered as a heatmap.
 In addition to the map, the top five locations (global cities) will also be listed in the bottom-right hand corner of your screen.
 Requests are mapped to locations with a local GeoIP database.

 # Filtering Logs